 In addition, the Insurance Company will request that you sign an authorization allowing them to request information from your doctors.

-We will assist you in completing your Claimant’s Statement and we will work with your doctors and employers to complete their respective forms.
+The disability attorneys at Hiller, PC will assist you in completing your Claimant’s Statement and we will work with your doctors and employers to complete their respective forms.
 For any disability claim, it is of the utmost importance that these forms be completed thoroughly and accurately.
 We will make sure you don’t get “tripped up” by the insurance companies’ manipulations.

 3. Gather Medical & Vocational Evidence.
 In addition to the Attending Physician’s Statement, we will gather all other necessary information and evidence to prove that you are unable to work in your own or (where applicable) any occupation.
 This may include, without limitation: